VCSTDN2024/prog7313-part3-poe-bankbuddie3/README.md

 - Review category spending periodically to identify areas for budget optimization
 - Take photos of receipts for important purchases to maintain accurate records
 - Set realistic budget goals based on your income and necessary expenses

+## Video Demonstration

+A link to the demonstration can be found here: https://youtu.be/M4AHV43Fh3c